coderefinery/git-collaborative/_episodes/03-distributed.md

 Features:

 - Typically all developers have both read and write permissions (double-headed arrows).
-- Suited for cases where all developers should have the same rights, are in the same organization etc.
+- Suited for cases where all developers are in the same group or organization etc.
+- Code review workflow is possible.
+- Code review can be coupled with with automated testing.

 Advantages:

 - More familiar for Subversion or CVS users.
 - Easier: for each clone there is only one remote.
-- Gives more freedom to the individual developer.

 Disadvantages:

-- Gives more freedom to the individual developer
-- Maintainer needs to trust the developers to not break things.
 - Everybody who wants to contribute needs write access.
+- Maintainer needs to trust the developers to not break things (but you can protect branches).

 ### Forking layout